-- Drink plenty of water so fluid is always moving through your system.
+- Drink plenty of water so that fluid is always moving through your system.

-- Condoms!
-However, nothing is 100 percent secure.
-If you are concerned you might have an STI even after safe sex, check with your doctor.
+- Use a condom.
+However, nothing is 100% safe.
+If you're concerned you might have an STI, even after safe sex, check with your doctor.

-At the clinic, we ask specific questions such as ‘Did you use a condom?' or 'Did you have multiple sexual partners?' – not so we can judge you but to help organize what further tests are needed to guide the correct, effective treatment.
+At the clinic, your doctor may ask you questions like 'Did you use a condom?' or 'Did you have multiple sexual partners?'
+It's not so they can judge you.
+It's so they can organize what further tests you need.
 So, don't be shy or feel ashamed about your answers.
-We’re here to help!